Kanyisa-Ntombini/Kanyisa-Ntombini/README.md

-### Hi there, my name is Kanyi 👋
+## Hi there, my name is Kanyi 👋
 I am an aspiring Full Stack Web Developer.
 My interests are in Javascript and Python.
 I am currently learning Front End development using HTML, CSS and JavaScript.
-I am also interested in building chatbots and Machine Learning.

 I am partially sighted due to a condition called Keratoconus.
 As a result, I am a disability activist.
 I want to build accessible websites so everyone can use them despite their physical or mental condition.